codess-aus/ai-fundamentals/nlp.md

 Speech translation provides real-time, multi-lingual translation of audio files or streams.

+Translation is the conversion of either text or audio speech from one language to another.

 ### 7. Identify capabilities of the Text Analytics service

 ### 8. Identify capabilities of the Language Understanding Intelligence Service (LUIS)